Sun-Sean/Projects/Python/finance_project/README.md

-# Description of current directory
+# Description of the Directory

 The directory contains Jupyter Notebook file with the data manipulation process for the financial management project through python